awesto/django-shop/docs/reference/filters.rst

 ---------------

-If your site uses the provided AngularJS directive ``<shop-list-products>``, we typically want to use that as well, when the customer applies a product filter.
+If your site uses the provided AngularJS directive ``<shop-list-products>``, we typically want to use that as well for controlling the list view, when the customer applies a product filter.
 Therefore this directive listens on events named ``shopCatalogFilter`` and queries the backend with the given properties.
 This allows us to add a set of filter options to the product's list view, without having to care about how to fetch that filtered list from the server.

-Since we don't event want to care about controlling change events on the filtering ``<select>`` box, **django-SHOP** is shipped with a reusable directive named ``shopProductFilter``.
+Since we don't event want to add event handlers on the filtering ``<select>`` box, **django-SHOP** is shipped with a reusable AngularJS directive named ``shopProductFilter``.

 Sample HTML snippet: